open-reaction-database/ord-data/.github/PULL_REQUEST_TEMPLATE/submission.md

 ---
 name: Submission
-about: Submit a change to the database
+about: Submit data to the Open Reaction Database
 title: ''
 labels: ''
 assignees: ''